giantjs/giant-developer-guide/src/routing.md

     });
 ```

-Functionally, this will be equivalent to the one above, but without the constraints.
+Functionally, this will be equivalent to the one above, but without the unwanted constraints.

 PushState vs. hash
 -------------------